Robert C. O'Brien (author)

 Robert Leslie Carroll Conly (January 11, 1918 – March 5, 1973), better known by his pen name Robert C. O'Brien, was an American novelist and a journalist for National Geographic magazine.
+He is best known for his children's novel Mrs. Frisby and the Rats of NIMH (1971), which won the 1972 Newbery Medal.
+His novel was later adapted to Don Bluth's animated film The Secret of NIMH (1982).

 Early life

 Conly was born in Brooklyn, New York, the third of five children in a wealthy Irish Catholic family.
 With interests in music and literature, Conly entered Williams College in 1935 but left in his second year.
 He then went through a period that he referred to as his "breakdown", briefly working in Albany, New York, before going back to his family in disgrace.
 Although he later studied for a time at Juilliard, he went on to receive his Bachelor of Arts in English at the University of Rochester in 1940.

 Writings

 Journalism

 After his university graduation, Conly had a brief stint in an advertising agency, and then began working for Newsweek.
 He was ineligible for conscription during World War II, as unfit due to physical and mental ailments (classification 4-F in later terms).
 He then covered national and city news for the Washington Times-Herald beginning in 1944 and later the Pathfinder, a news magazine.
 In 1951, he began working as an editor and writer for National Geographic, a job which was to take him around the world.
 From 1970 until his death he was a senior assistant editor there.